- Home

 Read more: Social Safety Nets | Environment and Sustainability

-As we head into another new decade of Singapore’s independence, we will face new challenges and opportunities.
+As we head into a new decade of Singapore’s independence, we will face new challenges and opportunities.
 The Public Service will continue to grow its capabilities, partner and build trust with citizens and businesses, and build a Singapore that we can all be proud of together.